algoseekgit/algoseek-connector/docs/tutorials/datasets.rst

     manager.list_data_sources()

-For the following sections we will use the clickhouse data source, which can be created with the :py:func:`~algoseek_connector.manager.ResourceManager.create_data_source` method:
+Currently, two data sources are available: ArdaDB and S3.
+For the following sections we will use the ArdaDB data source, which can be created with the :py:func:`~algoseek_connector.manager.ResourceManager.create_data_source` method:

 .. code-block:: python

-    data_source = manager.create_data_source("clickhouse")
+    data_source = manager.create_data_source("ardadb")

 DataSources and DataGroups
 --------------------------

-A :py:class:`~algoseek_connector.base.DataSource` manages the connection to a data source and allows access to data groups.
-A data group manages a collection of related datasets.
+A :py:class:`~algoseek_connector.base.DataSource` manages the connection to a data source and enables access to data.
+A data source manages collections of related datasets, called data groups.
 Thinking in terms of relational databases, a group is a database.
 The available data groups can be retrieved by using the :py:func:`~algoseek_connector.base.DataSource.list_datagroups` method:

 .. code-block:: python